 This figure is for information only and should not be used to repay your account.
-Please refer to the enclosed Tariff of Charges.
-Should you wish to repay your account, please contact 0345 241 4526.
+Please refer to our Tariff of Mortgage Charges.
+Should you wish to repay your account, please contact us.

 These are details of insurance attached to your mortgage.

 - Rates of Interest

 This will show the rates of interest applied to your mortgage account(s) during the statement period.

 Please note, if you have a mortgage regulated by the Consumer Credit Act your statement will contain additional information.

 Figures in this column add to the Balance on your mortgage account and include Interest for the Year, Insurance Premiums, etc.